What is an ISV (Injury Scale Value)?

-The ISV Scale for the Calculation of General Damages (Pain and Suffering)
+In short, an ISV (Injury Scale Value) is used for the calculation of General Damages (Pain and Suffering).

-The ISV Scale forms part of the Civil Liability Act 2003 (CLA) and the Workers' Compensation & Rehabilitation Act 2003 (WCRA), as these Acts apply to personal injury claims generally and work injury claims in Queensland.
+A Schedule outlining the ISV for each type of injury forms part of the Civil Liability Act 2003 (CLA) and the Workers' Compensation & Rehabilitation Act 2003 (WCRA), as these Acts apply to personal injury claims generally and work injury claims in Queensland.
 In a personal injury claim, there are a number of what we term "heads of damage" which a person can claim compensation for.
 These comprise:

 - General Damages - this refers to the pain and suffering and loss of amenities of life suffered as a consequence of accident injuries

-- Past and future medical expenses or out of pocket expenses relating to your injuries
+- Past and future medical expenses and out of pocket expenses relating to your injuries

 - Past and future loss of income resulting from your injuries